willhunt914/PIDBOX/README.md

 I had to put holes on the bottom for screws in order to keep it balanced.

 ### Misstep #2
-Another misstake was putting the servo so close to the ground which made the servo horn hit the base.
+Another mistake was putting the servo so close to the ground which made the servo horn hit the base.

 ### Solution #2
 I put nuts in between the servo and the servo holder so that it would add space and allow for the srvo horn to move freely.